 The sizes can be set in two ways.
 Firstly by setting the width to 100% and the height to auto.
 This forces the video to expand to the maximum size possible.
 Alternatively, video controls can be set to max-width which allows videos to be played at a specific size but is more flexible as the width can be reduced if necessary.

-“optimising the video sizing for various forms of receptacle devices can create a user friendly and attractive usage of video on a website for all viewers” says Tom Harwood web developer at Britstudent and Writemyx.
+“optimizing the video sizing for various forms of receptacle devices can create a user-friendly and attractive usage of video on a website for all viewers,” says Tom Harwood web developer at Britstudent and Writemyx.

 - Text Tracks

-“A simple solution to making videos more interactive, unique and accessible to users is to utilise the Text track function” says Shauagh O’ Doherty, tech writer at Australia2write and Nextcoursework.
-Tracks are used to embellish videos with subtitles, captions and timed descriptions.
+“A simple solution to making videos more interactive, unique, and accessible to users is to utilize the Text track function,” says Shauagh O’ Doherty, tech writer at Australia2write and Nextcoursework.
+Tracks are used to embellish videos with subtitles, captions, and timed descriptions.
 They are positioned on top of the video using the <track> tag.
 Specific languages can be selected, and multiple tracks and types can be included in one video.

 Maybe the most important aspect of video embedment and embellishment is the format features.
 The wrong format can prevent a video from being played on a specific device.
 Designers should use a preferred format and a backup format to ensure playability on a range of devices.
 They do this by defining the <source> of the video which acts as the default, followed by extra <source> tags that provide the backups.

 Michael Dehoyos is a marketing expert who imparts his expertise as a content marketer and editor at Phdkingdom and Academicbrits while contributing writing to numerous sites and publications including Originwritings.
 Additionally, he offers marketing consultancy to companies in need of strategy.